ranbureand/multilingual-experiment/readme.markdown

 +
 +

- you can browse the site built using the example project in this repository.

 ## Directory Structure

-The directory structure of this example project looks like this:
+The directory structure of this basic site looks like this:

 ```
 .